magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/security-settings.md

 ## Password policy

-The password policy sets the rules that passwords for the ThingsBoard must meet.
+The password policy sets the rules that passwords for the IoT Hub must meet.
 You can specify the following options:

 - **Minimum password length** - the parameter determines the minimum number of characters in the password.
 Minimum password length should be in a range from 6 to 50;